What is ‘Chain of Responsibility’ training?

 “Chain of responsibility”, in Heavy Vehicle National Law, means that the responsibility for complying with transport law is shared by all stakeholders in the road transport supply chain.
 If you or your company transports goods then you will know that safety, accreditation and compliance of paramount importance.

-But, don’t worry; safety, accreditation and compliance certifications are available with Chris Shilling Transport Training as well as Truck Drivers’ Licenses and other specialised training opportunities.
+But, don’t worry; safety, accreditation and compliance certifications are available with CS Transport Training as well as Truck Drivers’ Licenses and other specialised training opportunities.

 Why choose ‘Chain of Responsibility’ Training?

 Amendments have been made to the Heavy Vehicle National Regulations, which states that all parties should ensure they uphold safety measures in relation to the heavy vehicle transport supply chain.

 Improved measures have been put in place to make sure risk of harm to human life and the goods being transported are minimised.
 This is designed to ensure ongoing customer confidentiality and assurance that products arrive safely with and minimal risk of accidents on the road.

 - Single out, evaluate, assess and manage risk.

 - Keep a record of actions put in place to ensure safety.

 Safety management systems are processes put in place to manage safety, in association with essential organizational structures and accountabilities.
 They apply to all areas of the transportation industry.